IdentityServer/Documentation/docsv2/configuration/clients.md

 * `Claims`
     * Allows settings claims for the client (will be included in the access token).
 * `AlwaysSendClientClaims`
-    * If set, the client claims will be send for every flow.
+    * If set, the client claims will be sent for every flow.
 If not, only for client credentials flow (default is `false`)
 * `PrefixClientClaims`
     * If set, all client claims will be prefixed with `client_` to make sure they don't accidentally collide with user claims.
 Default is `true`.